Make a Meaningful Connection as a Volunteer

 We offer opportunities to gain new skills, uphold client agency and autonomy in pursuit of their goals and empower you to be an informed advocate.
 All roles support our core values of compassion, justice, dignity, integrity and excellence.
 Our team will help you discover your strengths and guide you toward your best role.
 Comprehensive training is tailored to each position to ensure you feel confident and comfortable in your responsibilities.

 If you're interested in volunteering with Providence Hospice of Spokane, please review our current volunteer opportunities.
-Then, fill out the application below.
+Then to apply, please click on the “Join Us!” tab.
 You can also call 509-474-2996 or email [email protected].

 Administrative Volunteers perform a variety of general office and clerical tasks which help our agency operate smoothly.
 Activities may include: